GloverDonovan/webdev-bootcamp/reference/git_github.rst

 Git and GitHub
 ==============

 This document describes some tips and tricks for using Git and GitHub.
-There are also some best practices for :ref:`best-practices-github`.
+You may also want to read through the best practices for both :ref:`best-practices-github`.

 Commit Messages
 ---------------